xiv-gear-planner/gear-planner/src/CONTRIBUTING.md

 Gear Calc can connect to so that an external server can do the heavy lifting.
 Or, if it is already written in TS/JS, it could be implemented via WebWorkers so that it will not block the UI.

+You can return additional fields in your `SimResults`.
+These extra fields will be exposed in a tooltip when hovering over a cell.